cdklabs/cdk-nag/docs/NagLogger.md

 # NagLogger

 `NagLogger`s give `NagPack` authors and users the ability to create their own custom reporting mechanisms.
-All pre-built `NagPacks` come with the `AnnotationsLogger` and the `CsvReportLogger` enabled by default.
+All pre-built `NagPacks` come with the `AnnotationsLogger` and the `CsvNagReportLogger` enabled by default.

 ## Creating A NagLogger